uikit/uikit-site/docs/pages/javascript-utilities.md

 ### unwrap

-This function is used to unwrap some element, basically remove its direct parent.
+TODO: to unwrap some element, basically remove its direct parent.
-The following parameters may be passed to the function.

 | Parameter | Type   | Default | Description      |
 |:----------|:-------|:--------|:-----------------|